 Yes.
 With proper structure, insulation, HVAC, electrical systems, and interior finishes, office containers can be used for temporary, semi-permanent, or long-term workspace applications.

 Yes.
-Office containers can be combined with toilet containers, storage containers, welfare units, accommodation containers, dining facilities, and security units to create complete site support zones.
+Office containers can be combined with toilet units, storage containers, welfare units, accommodation units, dining facilities, and security cabins to create complete site support zones.

 The main factors are size, room layout, insulation, electrical systems, HVAC, interior finishes, toilets, kitchenette options, furniture, stacking requirements, transport, installation scope, and quantity.